SeldonIO/seldon-core/README.md

 # Seldon Core: Blazing Fast, Industry-Ready ML
-An open source platform to deploy your machine learning models on Kubernetes at massive scale.
+A platform to deploy your machine learning models on Kubernetes at massive scale.

 ## Seldon Core V2 Now Available